 Candidacy is granted to students based on scholastic merit, upstanding character, leadership potential, and service.
 Students must be enrolled for one semester prior to being nominated for candidacy.
-To be granted candidacy, a student must qualify academically with a 3.5-weighted cumulative grade point average or above (two semesters) and have no more than a net total of 10 demerits the semester prior of induction.
+To be granted candidacy, a student must initially qualify academically with a 3.75-unweighted cumulative grade point average or above in the core academic and religion classes and have no more than four (4) minor infractions (Level 1 – Level 2) the semester prior of induction and no major infractions (Level 3 – Level 4) throughout the student’s high school tenure.
 Those students and families choosing not to accept admission into the honor society should notify the faculty advisor of such a decision immediately.

 Selection and Induction Process